-Read on and click on any highlighted recipe name to gobble up my original blog post for the recipe, illustrated with yummy photos, fun video and tasty text.
+Read on and click on any highlighted recipe name to gobble up my original blog post for the recipe, illustrated with yummy photos, fun videos, and tasty text.

 Below is everything you need to serve a sumptuous and cost-saving dinner table feast.
 And make sure you bookmark this page because Christmas is right around the corner -- yikes!